Magic. Adventure. Mayhem. Ferrets.

 The future in that scene

-And so does the opening from GODS, albeit revised.
+And so does the beginning for Part Two of Spice Tea, albeit revised.
 That opening—with Bitteric in the subway—was entirely written in discovery mode.
-I had no idea what the plot of the book was going to be.
-And so it was that in the dim morning hours, sitting on my now-forgotten leather recliner in an empty apartment, listening to the scritch-scritch sound of my cat’s claws on the hardwood floor, I wrote the rather strange and incredibly run-on opening to book two in this series.
+I had no idea what the plot of this part of the book was going to be, because with this book I took the unusual approach of outlining each part separately (years apart).
+And so it was that in the dim morning hours, sitting on my now-forgotten leather recliner in an empty apartment, listening to the scritch-scritch sound of my cat’s claws on the hardwood floor, I wrote the rather strange and incredibly run-on opening to Part Two.

 And turned it into an entire plot.